What are Dental Implants?

 Dental implants are not new.
 They are a tried and tested procedure that provides one of the most successful dental treatments available.

 Although the surgery involved in dental implants can be complex, in some cases involving bone grafts, most patients report no more discomfort than they experience with standard procedures like fillings.

-Implants are placed using local anaesthetic and in the case of very nervous patients conscious sedation is available.
 Depending upon the complexity of the case, the operation might take anything from 30 minutes for a single implant to several hours for bone grafting and multiple implant placements.

 How much does it cost?

 Our treatment costs are comparable to all other reputable dental implant centres.
 Your potential costs will be discussed with you at your initial consultation.
 Costs vary depending on what treatment is provided but as a guide, a single implant with tooth on top will cost from £2,500.

 What areas do you cover?